ntrfrn/Micro-Canvas/Readme.txt

   Pillow - pip install Pillow
   numpy - pip install numpy

+Last modification: ]
-Last modification: 25 April 2026
+  25 April 2026

+Descriptions:
+  This software is a GUI for pattern image creation for the Magni-DOME, using for microscale 3D structure fabrication.

+Note:
+  This software is an extension of Magni-DOME.